sidhugurpinder/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 Rubric
 =======

-Your assignment must include a **rubric** that you design.
+Your assignment must include a rubric that you design.
 The same rubric is used for all the types of assessments (self, peer, or staff).
 The person performing the assessment sees the rubric when she begins grading, and compares the submitted response to the rubric.

-Rubrics consist of *criteria* and *options*.
+Rubrics consist of criteria and options.

-* Each criterion has a *name*, a *prompt*, and one or more *options*.
+* Each criterion has a unique name, a prompt, and one or more options.

    * The name is a very short summary of the criterion, such as "Ideas" or "Content".
 Criterion names generally have just one word.
-Because the system uses criterion names for identification, **the name for each criterion must be unique.** Criterion names do not appear in the rubric that learners see when they are completing peer assessments, but they do appear on the page that shows the learner's final grade.
+Because the system uses criterion names for identification, the name for each criterion must be unique.
+Criterion names do not appear in the rubric that learners see when they are completing peer assessments, but they do appear on the page that shows the learner's final grade.